What is palliative care?

 - online modules;

-- public education sessions, including sessions on advance care planning and dementia care; and
+- public education sessions, including sessions on advance care planning; and

 We offer resources to: